 Selecting Document Sections – Total Price Page (Customer and Site details, Description of Work, Total Price, Quote Validity and Payment Terms, Statement of Compliance) Component and Selected Additional Items Listing, Project Notes, Terms and Conditions, Acceptance Form.
 The default selection of document sections can be set in the Settings and Option tab of the Tools and Settings window.

 Safety Certificate / Certificate of Compliance – This can be created for the current project or you can create one for a job without creating a new project.
 See the Opening Window displayed when ElectroPlan starts.

 The layout of the Safety Certificate / Certificate of Compliance is based on … Electrical Combined ESC-CoC — Version: May 2014.

 Including Plans — The project plans are all included in the document by default.
 To omit all the plans un-check ‘Plans’ in the left hand panel.
 To include only selected plans, keep the left hand panel ‘Plans’ checked and check the plans in the right hand panel that are to be included.
 You can click on the “Plans Only” button to set all the controls for a PDF file that contains only all on the plans.

-Viewing the PDF File – The PDF can be viewed after creation by leaving the ‘Open PDF On Completion’ option checked.
-The program used to view the file will be the program set on your computer to view files of type PDF.
+Viewing the Exported File – The file can be viewed after creation by leaving the ‘Open Export File On Completion‘ option checked.
+The program used to view the file will be the program set on your computer to view files of type PDF documents and JPG images.